Vegapunk-1710/zoom-clone-on-cloud/README.md

 3 - Stay in the room and the others could try closing and re-opening the page.

-Usually connection happens within a couple of minutes...It's unfortunate but it's beyond my control :(

 ## Screenshots of the application